 Bao Anh Phan

-Research ScientistBao Anh Phan recently joined the laboratory in 2017.
+Research ScientistBao Anh Phan joined the laboratory in 2017.
 She completed a Bachelor of Science in Biochemistry at the University of Washington.
 She is an expert in histology, with the performance of cryostat sectioning, immunohistochemical staining and western blot analysis.

 Research ScientistJarrell Nelson joined the lab in 2010 and is a Research Scientist 1.
 He completed his Bachelor of Science in Zoology at Washington State University and is responsible for the performance of indirect calorimetry, ambulatory activity, body temperature, running wheel studies and insulin/glucose tolerance tests.